svmiller/svmiller.github.io/blog.md

 permalink: /blog/
 ---

 I blog semi-regularly about stuff.
-Most of my blog entries involve professional development stuff for student or some parlor tricks in LaTeX, R, or Markdown that I have taught myself.
+My blog entries typically focus on some professional development stuff for an intended audience of graduate students in my discipline.
+I also blog about some parlor tricks in LaTeX, R, or Markdown that I have taught myself and that might be worth sharing with the general public.
 A full listing of my blog posts follows.

 <ul id="archive">
 {% for post in site.posts %}